History of Quinoa

 How to Eat Quinoa

 One of the best things about this healthy grain is its versatility.
 With nutty, earthy and sometimes sweet flavors, it can be enjoyed as a side dish to accompany dinner, as part of breakfast or lunch and even as a tasty midday snack.
 It can serve as a healthier alternative to rice, used as a baking grain for more nutritious muffins and cookies or made into meatless stuffing and burgers.
 As part of your healthy eating plan quinoa can transform into a variety of tasty meals, protein bars and baked goods.
-When it comes to using quinoa in the kitchen, Chef Anthony has a few favorites.
+When it comes to using quinoa in the kitchen, Chef Vincenzo has a few favorites.

 “My favorite is adding it to my oatmeal, using it to stuff acorn squash or adding it in a white bean paella,” he said.